Boughten52/D7024E-Group-3/README.md

 ```

 ## Enter a container
 To enter containers like we do when running locally, we first need to figure out their names or ID:s.
-We do that by entering:
+We do that by running this command:
 ```
 sudo docker container ls
 ```